 - Quality brushes are an essential part of creating quality makeup.
-For personal use, you’re better off with four or five good quality brushes that can multi-purpose, than having a mass of cheap and nasty ones.
+For personal use, you’re better off with five good quality brushes that can multi-purpose than having a mass of cheap and nasty ones.
 Similarly, professionals need quality.
 Brushes that fall apart or leave streaks make the job harder.

-- For “dirty makeup” chores like using latex or glue, we use old brushes or brushes from inexpensive multi-packs from the supermarket.
-We do not use our nice brushes – they will never quite be the same again after doing a round with some glue.
+- For dirty makeup chores like using latex or glue, we use old brushes or brushes from inexpensive multi-packs from the supermarket.
+In short, we do not use our nice brushes.
+This is because they will never be the same after doing a round with some glue.

 - The little brushes that come with makeup are usually not that great.
-They are OK as a quick top-up when out and about, but not for your main application and certainly not for professional use.
+They are OK as a quick top-up when out and about.
+However, they are not for the main makeup application or professional use.

 Purpose & Use

 - Brushes can be multi-purpose.
-While some brushes are actually designed to be multi-purpose, most brushes are made (or marketed) to do a specific job.
-This doesn’t mean it can’t be used for other jobs.
+Some brushes are designed to be multi-purpose, but most are made to do a specific job.
+However, this doesn’t mean it can’t be used for other suitable makeup applications.
 For example, a lip brush can be used as an eyeliner or concealer brush.
-If it does the job and suits your application method and budget, then why not.

 Size, Shape & Weight

-- Try out different brands to see what works for you, your application methods and hand size.
-Try your mates’ brushes or go into the department stores and see how brushes made by different brands suit you.
-All have a different feel.
+- Try out different brands to see what works for your application method and hand size.
+For example, try your mate’s brushes or go into the department stores.
+In a word, handle as many brushes as you can to see how each one feels.
+This way you will find the right one for you.

 - Consider the client’s wishes if you are a professional makeup artist – and cater for this.
-We do come across people who don’t like animal hair brushes for a variety of reasons, such as allergies, or they are vegetarian/vegan and don’t want animal hair on them.
+We do come across people who don’t like animal hair brushes for a variety of reasons.
+For example, they may have allergies or are vegetarian/vegan and simply don’t want animal hair on them.